 1. Determine your current needs

-First, examine whether your business model shifted due to COVID-19.
-If so, your staffing needs may be different.
+First, examine whether COVID-19 changed your business model.
+If so, your staffing needs may be different, too.
 For example, if you are now offering remote services or doing more of your business online, you may need a more robust tech team.
 This could mean rethinking the roles in your business and coming up with new job descriptions.